huangemma26/Bias_In_Reddit_News/README.md

 I examined bias in the news that Reddit users recieve using linear regression and NLP.
 I found that some terms, such as America, Russia, and Trump, can lead to a disproportionate amount of upvotes or downvotes.
 These articles will then gain more visibility.

-Included in this repository is a powerpoint explaining the project and the code used to build the project.
+Included in this repository is a powerpoint explaining the project, a notebook containing the scraper I created to obtain the data, and a notebook used to model the data.